paulohl/zinnialabs.science/README.md

         - Open-source repos (linked to GitHub).
     - Each card: black border, light hover effect, metadata (date, author, repo

-[IV].
-The Lab Manifesto
+4. The Lab Manifesto
-    - Tone: Half-academic, half-cyberpunk.
+    - Tone: Half-academic, half-cyberpunk.-
     - Expresses:
         - Independence from VC-driven hype.
         - A love for systems thinking and real-world impact.